renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.variable.rst

 within the provided wrappers and cross-validation schemes.

-Derived variables in Orange
+Derived variables in Arithmos
 ```````````````````````````

-Orange saves variable transformations into the domain as
+Arithmos saves variable transformations into the domain as
 :obj:`~Variable.compute_value` functions.
-If Orange was not using
+If Arithmos was not using
 :obj:`~Variable.compute_value`, we would have to manually transform
 the data::

-    >>> from Orange.data import Domain, ContinuousVariable
+    >>> from Arithmos.data import Domain, ContinuousVariable
-    >>> data = Orange.data.Table("iris")
+    >>> data = Arithmos.data.Table("iris")
     >>> train = data[::2]  # every second row
     >>> test = data[1::2]  # every other second instance